CycloneDX/cyclonedx-gradle-plugin/README.md

 Once a BOM is generated, by default it will reside at `./build/reports/bom.xml` and `./build/reports/bom.json`

 __Configuration:__

-You can control the configurations included in the BOM:
+You can add the following configuration to `build.gradle` to control various options in generating a BOM:

 ```groovy